OVERCOME FINANCIAL HARDSHIP

 The Clara Abbott Foundation is an independent not-for-profit organization.
 Eligibility for assistance from The Clara Abbott Foundation is determined pursuant to The Clara Abbott Foundation’s policies and is independent from eligibility for employee benefits provided by Abbott Laboratories.
 Standards for eligibility and available assistance are subject to change at The Clara Abbott Foundation’s sole discretion and without advance notice.

-- You must be a current Abbott employee with at least two years of continuous Abbott service (or two years from date of Abbott acquisition).
+- You must be a current Abbott employee with at least one year of continuous Abbott service (or one year from date of Abbott acquisition).

 Are you in financial hardship?